 - Add your favorite seasonings

 Place the fish on the grill and cook them for three to four minutes on each side or until flakey.
+Avoid overcooking because the fillets will become dry.

 Beyond the excellent table fare, use them for live or cut bait.
 When catching small spot, place them a live well.
 Rig these baits up with a large hook to chase redfish, seatrout, flounder, shark, weakfish, tarpon, and more.
 If they die, cut them up into chunks to fish on the bottom.

-Much like the spot, croaker is also very commonly found.
+When comparing croaker vs spot, croaker is also very commonly found.
 They are bottom dwellers who tend to congregate in large schools.

 Most of the time, they congregate on muddy or sandy bottoms, but this doesn’t mean they won’t travel to rigid structures.